Skip to main content

 Cadence reserves keys like DomainID, WorkflowID, and RunID.
 These can only be used in list queries.
 The values are not updatable.

-UpsertSearchAttributes (opens new window) is used to add or update search attributes from within the workflow code.
+UpsertSearchAttributes is used to add or update search attributes from within the workflow code.

-Go samples for search attributes can be found at github.com/uber-common/cadence-samples (opens new window).
+Go samples for search attributes can be found at github.com/cadence-workflow/cadence-samples.

 UpsertSearchAttributes will merge attributes to the existing map in the workflow.
 Consider this example workflow code: